 Tesla market value crosses $800 billion for the first time

-Jan 8 (Reuters) - Shares of Tesla Inc TSLA.O jumped 4.9% on Friday, taking the electric-car maker's market capitalization to more than $800 billion for the first time ever.
+Jan 8 (Reuters) - Shares of Tesla Inc TSLA.O jumped as much as 5.6% on Friday, pushing the electric-car maker's market capitalization to more than $800 billion for the first time ever and inching closer to the trillion dollar club.

+Tesla's stratospheric rally has helped Chief Executive Officer Elon Musk surpass Amazon.com Inc's AMZN.O top boss Jeff Bezos to become the world's richest man, Bloomberg News reported on Thursday.

+At today's session high, Musk's 21% stake in the automaker as per Forbes contributes more than $170 billion to his net worth, dwarfing the combined market capitalization of General Motors GM.N, Ford Motor Co F.N and Fiat Chrysler Automobiles, the three Detroit automakers.

-In the previous session, its market value crossed $774 billion, making Tesla Wall Street's fifth most valuable company, just behind Google-parent Alphabet Inc GOOGL.O and ahead of social media giant Facebook Inc FB.O.
+In the previous session, Tesla's market value crossed $774 billion, making it Wall Street's fifth most valuable company, just behind Google-parent Alphabet Inc GOOGL.O and ahead of social media giant Facebook Inc FB.O.

-Its shares, which surged more than eight times last year, had closed up nearly 8% on Thursday.
+The company's fortunes is an anomaly as the 17-year-old automaker has production that is just a fraction of large rivals by sales such as Toyota Motor 7203.T, Volkswagen VOWG_p.DE and General Motors.

 ((akanksha.rana@thomsonreuters.com; ; Twitter: @AkankshaRanaa;))